Federal Work Study

 - Mark 'yes' to the question on the FAFSA that asks if you are interested in student employment.

-- Federal Work-Study awards are determined at the time of financial aid awarding.
+- Federal Work-Study is determined at the time financial aid is offered.

 How do I select a Federal Work-Study position?